red-hat-storage/cockpit-ceph-installer/README.md

 - following a Nautilus based deployment, the user may click a link to go straight to Ceph's web management console
 - allows environment defaults to be overridden from `/var/lib/cockpit/ceph-installer/defaults.json`
 - supported roles: mons (inc mgrs), mds, osds, rgws and iscsi gateways, metrics
-- support All-in-One installs for POC (aka kick-the-tyres)
+- support for All-in-One installs for POC (aka kick-the-tyres)
 - creates log of all the settings detected and requested at `~/cockpit-ceph-installer.log`
+- supports deployment with and without firewall enabled
+- supports container access through Red Hat's authenticated registry (ISO, and Red Hat deployment options)

 ### Known Issues
 1. An ISO based deployment may not install the ceph-grafana-dashboards rpm